More Conditional Expressions#

 Comparison with Strings#

-String comparison uses lexicographic (dictionary) order:
+String comparison uses lexicographic (dictionary) order.
+Try it live:

 >>> "apple" < "banana"